 Students continue on their fully-funded school rolls.
 Spending two days per week completing their secondary education to the highest possible level.

-The schooling component of Future Skills College brings students from across Dundee and Angus to a dedicated facility within Dundee and Angus College.
+The schooling component of Future Skills College brings students from across Dundee and Angus to a dedicated facility within Dundee and Angus College, Gardyne Campus.

 Students continue to have access to a broad curriculum with a strong focus on English and Maths as well as Health and Wellbeing.

 Students take part in a wide range of activities to build their confidence, widen their experience and gain additional qualifications.
-This will include Duke of Edinburgh programme for all students.
+This year all students participated in Growth Mindset workshops and the Youth Philanthropy Initiative.